Tensor Completion with Nearly Linear Samples Given Weak Side Information: Theoretical Guarantees

-When the core tensor $\Lambda$ is superdiagonal, i.e. only having nonzero entries in indices $\bk = (k,k, \dots k)$, then the assumption on the side information is equivalent to assuming that for each $\ell \in [t]$ and $k \in [r]$, $\frac{1}{n} \sum_{i \in [n]} q_{\ell k}(x_{\ell}(i)) w_{\ell}(x_{\ell}(i)) dx$ is bounded away from zero.
-The formal statement of Assumption \ref{ass:side_info} generalizes the intuition presented in Section \ref{sec:intuition} beyond low CP-orthogonal rank tensors, i.e. $\Lambda$ does not need to be superdiagonal for this condition to be satisfied.
-However, if the multilinear rank of $\Lambda$ were $(r_1, r_2, \dots r_t)$ for $r_y < r$, then the rank of $\tilde{\Lambda}$ for any choice of weight vectors would be at most $\min(r_y, r_z)$, which would be strictly less than $r$.
-As a result, Assumption \ref{ass:side_info} also implies that the multilinear rank of $\Lambda$ must be balanced and equal to $(r,r, \dots r)$ in order for there to exist such a weight function guaranteeing $\tilde{\Lambda}_{yz}$ to be full rank and well-conditioned.
+When the core tensor $\Lambda$ is superdiagonal, i.e. only having nonzero entries in indices $\bk = (k,k, \dots k)$, then the assumption on side information is equivalent to assuming that for each $\ell \in [t]$ and $k \in [r]$, $\frac{1}{n} \sum_{i \in [n]} q_{\ell k}(x_{\ell}(i)) w_{\ell}(x_{\ell}(i))$ is bounded away from zero.
+Assumption \ref{ass:side_info} generalizes the intuition presented in Section \ref{sec:intuition} beyond low CP-orthogonal rank tensors as $\Lambda$ does not need to be superdiagonal for this condition to be satisfied.
+However, Assumption \ref{ass:side_info} does require the multilinear rank of the core tensor $\Lambda$ to be balanced and equal to $(r,r, \dots r)$ in order for there to exist such a weight function such that $\tilde{\Lambda}_{yz}$ is full rank and well-conditioned for all $(y,z)$.

 For simplicity of notation, we present our main theorem for $n_1 = n_2 = \cdots = n_t = n$, however the result extends to uneven dimensions as well as long as they scale proportionally together.

 \begin{theorem} Assume the data generating model for the observation tensor $T^{obs}$ satisfies Assumptions \ref{ass:sampling} to \ref{ass:lipschitz}, and assume the side information $\{W_{\ell}\}_{\ell \in [t]}$ satisfies Assumption \ref{ass:side_info}.
 Under sparse observations with $p = n^{-(t-1) + \kappa}$ for $\kappa > 0$, with probability $1 - \frac{8(1+o(1))}{n}$, the max entrywise error of the estimate output by our algorithm is bounded above by